Harness the power of digital content marketing for your accounting firm

 A Nielsen survey showed the most trusted form of advertising for 83% of consumers is recommendations from friends.
 If your audience likes and trusts your content enough to share it to their own Facebook page, hit retweet or post it to their LinkedIn page, this “digital word of mouth” is invaluable for your marketing campaign.
 So aim to tailor your content to your audience’s needs, help solve their problems and offer information they can use.

 - Use the keywords that your audience is searching for on Google.
 Including these words and phrases naturally in your content makes it easier for them to find you and is the first step in SEO – your website’s Google Analytics and Facebook Insights offer valuable data and feedback on what your audience is looking for and how you can help.

 - What are the most common words or phrases your audience would use to search for you?
-Use tools like SEMrush to do some research on keywords.
+Use tools like Google’s Keyword Planner or SEMrush to do some research on keywords.

 Promoting your content

 Creating great content is just the first step – make it work harder and smarter by promoting it in the right places:

 - Your own website, social media sites or newsletter are your home base, and should always be up to date – telling a consistent story across all your channels is crucial.

 - You can dramatically increase your reach for very little investment with social media ads.
 Get underway and experiment with what works for your audience.